 Our performing arts services provide support to Utah performing artists and presenting organizations (presenters) in their efforts to enhance artistic/professional development and increase community involvement and accessibility.

-Performing Arts Booking Conference Support – Utah Artists & Presenters
+Performing Arts Booking Conference Support – Utah Performing Artists & Performing Arts Presenters

 The Performing Arts Program provides funding support for professional presenters or performing artists to attend annual booking conferences.
 Booking conferences are gathering places for performing arts professionals.
 These conferences provide opportunities for performing artists to market their art to presenters who are looking to bring performance to their communities.
 Booking conferences are also exceptional opportunities for artists to obtain professional development and network with other professionals in the field.